ibm-cloud-docs/virtual-servers/storage/access-portable-storage-screen.md

 ## Attaching portable storage
 {: #attaching-portable-storage}

+Attaching portable storage shut down and restarts the virtual server while portable storage is attached or swapped.
+{: important}

 1. From the **Storage** menu, select **Block Storage.**
 2. In the **Portable storage** section, select the attach option for the portable storage you want to use.